spm/spm-docs/docs/index.md

     *For a detailed overview of the steps, please check our [installation page](./installation/index.md#linux).*

-!!! info inline end "Alternative installation options"
+!!! info "Alternative installation options"
     For other installation options, including versions not requiring MATLAB, please consult our [installation instructions](./installation/index.md)

 ### Usage